dsmircic/lpd-security/I18N_GUIDE.md

-# Shelly Security Website - Multi-Language Support
+# LPD Security Website - Multi-Language Support

 This website now includes full multi-language support with **English** and **Croatian** translations using i18next.